Free technical help for digital creators - music, video, art, photography, graphic & web design

 Filter cutoff

-Controlling timbre / waveshape
+Controlling timbre / wave-shape

 This is usually accomplished with a filter.
 A filter is an electronic device which can selectively remove harmonics from an electrical pressure soundwave.
 The most important filter type on a synthesiser is the Low Pass Filter.